 A "Change of Control", pursuant to the Director Retention Plan, is defined as (i) a reduction in Vertex's investment (other than by debt repayment) of 15% or more, (ii) an acquisition by any third party of Common Shares such that such third party will own 15% or more of the outstanding Common Shares or (iii) the involuntary termination of the Executive Chairman's service as a director.
-The Board similarly determined that the Vertex Acquisition did not trigger a payment under the Change of Control provisions of the Director Retention Plan.
+The Board similarly determined with the concurrence of Mr. Blott, that the Vertex Acquisition did not trigger a payment under the Change of Control provisions of the Director Retention Plan.